The Blue Moon Diamond, a 12-carat Fancy Vivid Blue diamond, on display at NHM. Photo by Tino Hammid for Cora International.

 The exact reason for the long red versus short bluish glow is not perfectly understood.
 That is also why we continue acquiring data on more blue diamonds.
 It might involve the boron defects present in the structure of diamond, interacting with other impurities, defects or charge imbalance.
 So far, the Blue Moon diamond is the only diamond known coming from South Africa that shows a red glow.
 The other diamonds of known locality showing the red glow were coming from India (such as the Hope diamond or the Wittelsbach-Graff).

 We also conducted some experiments with a Fourier Transform infrared (FTIR) spectrometer.
 With this machine, we can see the signal of the carbon atoms interacting with each other, as well as the signal of the possible other impurities.
 Photo by Jim Butler.

 Getting some signal through a faceted stone is not the easiest!
 But we got some good results.
 Photo by Jeff Post.

-Our FTIR analyses confirmed the presence of the element boron as an impurity, therefore source of the color.
+Our FTIR analyses confirmed the presence of the element boron as an impurity, which is the source of the color.
+The Blue Moon Diamond is therefore classified as a Type IIb diamond (no nitrogen impurities visible by FTIR, but boron impurities present).
 We will be able to quantify the amount of boron thanks to the spectra acquired.
 Stay tuned!